Bucky Harris: Third stint with Washington Senators (1950–1954)

+Detroit Tigers (1955–1956)

 Nevertheless, the Tigers chose Harris to replace Fred Hutchinson as their manager for 1955, and in the first season of his second term in Detroit, Harris again produced a turnaround.
 The 1955 Tigers won 79 games (eleven more than 1954's edition) and had their first above-.500 season since 1950.
 Pitcher Ned Garver described Harris as "sympathetic," recalling that he would wait until an inning was over before replacing a pitcher on the mound.
 Then, Detroit won 82 games in 1956.
 But the Tigers finished fifth each season, and were experiencing turmoil in their front office; outspoken owner Walter Briggs Jr. was harshly critical of Harris and his coaches during the season and was in the process of selling the team.
 Fired by new owner Fred Knorr, Harris closed out his 29-year MLB managing career with a win–loss record of 2,158–2,219 (.493).
 As of September 2019, Harris ranked seventh in MLB manager career wins.